idvorkin/idvorkin.github.io/_d/grandmother.md

   - /nonjudgment
 ---

 Lead with curiosity, not judgment.
 This applies to yourself and to others.
-Think of a grandmother A grandmother is full of love and compassion for her grandchildren.
+Think of a grandmother - a grandmother is full of love and compassion for her grandchildren.
 She loves them without conditions, no strings attached.She takes care of her grandchildren without needing anything in return.
-She cares selflessly and she has only the children’s best interest in mind.As she loves her grandchildren, she won’t allow self-destructive behavior and step in when necessary.
+She cares selflessly and she has only the children’s best interest in mind.
+As she loves her grandchildren, she won’t allow self-destructive behavior and will step in when necessary.
 But she will always do this with the utmost care and love.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->